 - Surgery to fix damaged blood vessels in the chest

 - Repeat ECGs

-If the cardiac contusion is mild, the patient will recover without sequelae after a few weeks.
-There are, however, serious complications that can occur with this problem.
-Troponin T and Troponin I screenings can be very helpful in determining who is likely to suffer complications.
+If the cardiac contusion is mild, the patient may fully recover after a few weeks.
+There are, however, serious complications that can occur after this injury.

 - Aortic rupture

 Watch the YouTube video below for more information about cardiac contusions.Sacramento Cardiac Contusion Lawyer